 Landscape architecture is a chartered profession and the first step towards getting chartered status is to ensure that you have reached Masters level on a higher education course accredited by the LI.

 Search for postgraduate courses in landscape architecture.

-Relevant pre-entry experience is desirable as it shows your interest and commitment to the career area.
+Relevant pre-entry experience is desirable as it shows your interest and commitment to the landscape profession.
 Some courses include industrial placements but if yours doesn't, consider finding vacation or part-time work.

 Typical employers of landscape architects include:

 In the public sector, landscape architects tend to work for environmental agencies, local authorities and government agencies.
 There are also opportunities with voluntary organisations.

 In the private sector, landscape architects are largely employed by architect and landscape architect companies, or by companies specialising in landscape engineering.

 Look for job vacancies at: